USDA-SCINet/scinet-site/sn_collections/_guides/storage.md

 After being added to the proj-<project_name> project group, users will be able to access `/project/<project_name>` and `/90daydata/<project_name>` both on Ceres and Atlas, as well as `/LTS/project/<project_name>` on Juno.

-If you prefer using GUI, connect to SCINet VPN and go to [https://aws-ipa-0.scinet.usda.gov/](https://aws-ipa-0.scinet.usda.gov/).
-Login using your SCINet user name and password (do not add the GA verification code).
+If you prefer using GUI, connect to [Ceres Open OnDemand](http://ceres-ood.scinet.usda.gov/).
+Under the "Interactive Apps" tab, you will launch a Desktop.
+Once active, open a browser window and navigate to FreeIPA [https://aws-ipa-0.scinet.usda.gov/](https://aws-ipa-0.scinet.usda.gov/).
+Login using your SCINet user name and password.
 Then click on “Groups” and search for your project.
 After clicking on the project group (group-<project_name>), you will see the list of users in the group.
 To add new member(s) click on “+Add”, this will open a pop-up window where you can search for the user.
 After selecting user name click on “>”.
 Once the user name appears on the right side under “Prospective”, click on “Add” button in the bottom right corner of the pop-up window.
 To revoke user access, check-mark next to the user name and click on “Delete” button.

 ## Large Short-term Storage